breakbuddy/breakbuddy/README.md

 <div align="center" style="margin-top: 1em; margin-bottom: 3em;">
   <a href="https://ethereum.org"><img alt="BreakBuddy logo" src="./docs/logo.png" alt="ethereum.org" width="200"></a>
-  <h1>Welcome to the BreakBuddy API!</h1>
+  <h1>Welcome to BreakBuddy!</h1>
 </div>

-This is the repo for the [breakbuddy](https://api.breakbuddy.be) API.
+This is the repo for the [breakbuddy](https://breakbuddy.herokuapp.com/) API.
 BreakBuddy is an initiative to help users choose their next holiday destination in an easy and enjoyable way.
 Our website provides a fun and easy-to-use interface for users all around to world.
 Our buddy :bird: will simply ask users a few questions and then recommend the best possible holiday destination that we have in our database.
 BreakBuddy is a non-profit organisation and our code is completely open-source :heart:.

 <div align="center" style="margin-top: 1em; margin-bottom: 3em;">
   Copyright Ⓒ 2022 - Hursit Tarcan ®